-PS/2 Encoder interfaces industry standard PS/2 PC-compatible keyboards to devices requiring TTL-level RS232 or parallel data signaling.
-All ASCII key sequences are decoded, as well as common keyboard sequences like “CTRL-ALT-DEL”.
-To provide maximum flexibility for various uses while retaining ease of operation, the unit’s configuration can be modified in-circuit using the PS/2 keyboard itself.
+PS/2 Encoder interfaces industry standard PS/2 PC-compatible keyboards to devices requiring TTL-level RS232, parallel data , and/or PC XT signaling.
+All ASCII key sequences are decoded, as well as common keyboard sequences like "CTRL-ALT-DEL".
+To provide maximum flexibility for various uses while retaining ease of operation, the unit's configuration can be modified in-circuit using the PS/2 keyboard itself.

 - A PS/2 compatible keyboard (USB keyboards with PS/2 converters may not work) with a Mini-DIN6 plug.